minprog/platforms/code_tools/1 linters/style/index.md

     print("this is a really long line, probably way longer than what it should be, but for now we think this is okay")  # noqa: E501

 By appending `# noqa: E501` to the end of the line, `flake8` will ignore this line for `E501`.
 Do note the double spaces between the comment and the line itself.
 If curious, noqa stands for No Quality Assurance.

+## What to do

+> # TODO github classroom link here

+> # TODO supply own alternative code sample in case Python is new

+Take an old Python assignment of at least `100` LOC (lines of code) and make it compliant with PEP 8.
+Use `flake8` to check for any style errors.
+We will check for any type errors with this command:

+    flake8 --max-line-length=127

+You are free to ignore specific style errors in the code itself through `# noqa`.
+If you do, briefly elaborate below why you ignored that error.

+<textarea name="form[q1]" rows="5" required=""></textarea>